tomojitakasu/PocketSDR/README.md

 # **Pocket SDR - An Open-Source GNSS SDR, ver.
-0.10**
+0.11**

 ## **Overview**

 Pocket SDR is an open-source GNSS (Global Navigation Satellite System) receiver based on the SDR (software defined radio) technology.
-It consists of a RF front- end device, some utilities for the device and GNSS-SDR APs (application programs) written in Python and C. It supports almost all signals for GPS, GLONASS, Galileo, QZSS, BeiDou, NavIC and SBAS.
+It consists of an RF front- end device, some utilities for the device, and GNSS-SDR APs (application programs) written in Python and C. It supports almost all signals for GPS, GLONASS, Galileo, QZSS, BeiDou, NavIC, and SBAS.

-The RF front-end device consists of 2 CH Maxim MAX2771 GNSS RF front-end IC (LNA, mixer, filter, ADC, frequency synthesizer) and Cypress EZ-USB FX2LP USB 2.0 controller to connect to host PCs.
-The front-end CH1 is dedicated for GNSS L1 band (1525 - 1610 MHz) and CH2 is for GNSS L2/L5/L6 band (1160 - 1290 MHz).
+The RF front-end device consists of 2 CH Maxim MAX2771 GNSS RF front-end ICs (LNA, mixer, filter, ADC, frequency synthesizer) and a Cypress EZ-USB FX2LP USB 2.0 controller to connect to host PCs.
+The front-end CH1 is dedicated for GNSS L1 band (1525 - 1610 MHz), and CH2 is for GNSS L2/L5/L6 band (1160 - 1290 MHz).
-The frequency of the reference oscillator (TCXO) is 24.000 MHz and ADC sampling frequency can be configured up to 32 MHz.
+The frequency of the reference oscillator (TCXO) is 24.000 MHz, and the ADC sampling frequency can be configured up to 32 MHz.

 Pocket SDR contains some utility programs for the RF front-end device to configure the device, capture and dump the digitized IF (inter-frequency) data.
-These supports Windows, Linux and other environments.
+These utilities support Windows, Linux, and other environments.

-Pocket SDR also provides GNSS-SDR APs to show the PSD (power spectrum density) of captured IF data, search the GNSS signals, track these signals and decode navigation data in them.
+Pocket SDR also provides GNSS-SDR APs to show the PSD (power spectrum density) of captured IF data, search the GNSS signals, track these signals, and decode navigation data in them.
 The supported GNSS signals are as follows.
-For details for these signals and signal IDs used in the Pocket SDR APs, refer [Pocket SDR Signal IDs](/doc/signal_IDs.pdf).
+For details on these signals and signal IDs used in the Pocket SDR APs, refer [Pocket SDR Signal IDs](/doc/signal_IDs.pdf).

 * **GPS**: L1C/A, L1C-D, L1C-P, L2C-M, L5-I, L5-Q